JCMexplains/writing-for-success-2023/textbook.md

 - **O**r
 - **Y**et
 - **S**o

-Use a coordinating conjunction to link two independent clauses.

 > **Run-on:** The new printer was installed, no one knew how to use it.
 >